Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 21.4 Network problems Edit source

-Many problems of your system may be network-related, even though they do not seem to be at first.
+Many problems of your system may be network-related, although the symptoms look different.
 For example, the reason for a system not allowing users to log in may be a network problem.
 This section introduces a simple checklist you can apply to identify the cause of any network problem encountered.

 Procedure 21.2: How to identify network problems